ahtesham258/ATPLC-Training-Daily_Tasks-after-task-04-/README.md

 Task-14: Session of Feb 14th,23: Create a form using input tag <br>

-Task-15: Session of Feb 15th,23: make a clone of sarkariresult.com <br>
+Task-15: Session of Feb 15th,23: mini project-2:  make a clone of sarkariresult.com <br>

-Task-16: mini project 2: make a mini project of your own choice
+Task-16: mini project-3 : make a mini project of your own choice